 ACF provides direct staff support to each Affiliate.
-ACF employs two full-time Senior Program Officers of Affiliates (SPOA) to oversee and manage the Affiliate program, in addition to the specialized services provided by all ACF Central Team members.
-ACF's Anchorage staff, referred to as the ACF Central Team, supports the Affiliate program with professional expertise in topic areas relevant to Affiliates, such as: finance, donor development and stewardship, grantmaking, communications and marketing, funding collaboratives, and community leadership activities.
+ACF employs two dedicated staff to support and manage the Affiliate program, in addition to the specialized services provided by all ACF Central Team members.
+ACF's Anchorage staff, referred to as the ACF Central Team, supports the Affiliates with professional expertise in topic areas relevant to them, such as: finance, donor development and stewardship, grantmaking, communications and marketing, funding collaboratives, and community leadership activities.

-In addition to support from ACF's Central Team, ACF also provides each Affiliate community foundation staffing of a local, part-time Program Manager to provide administrative, operational, and strategic support.
+In addition to support from ACF's Central Team, ACF also provides each Affiliate community foundation staffing of a local, part-time Program Manager to provide administrative, operational, and internal and external communication support.

-These Program Managers are community based ACF employees who report to the Senior Program Officers of Affiliates, while directly supporting their assigned volunteer Advisory Board.
+Program Managers are community based ACF employees who report to the Director of Affiliates, while directly supporting their all-volunteer Advisory Board.
 Affiliate Program Manager roles and responsibilities include:

-- Conduct operational activities for assigned Affiliate (i.e., process donations, check PO Box, reconcile credit card receipts, etc.) - Provide support for scheduling Advisory Board meetings and creating related materials - Provide support for marketing and communications materials - Provide support for donor relations and donor stewardship - Assist with annual planning processes - Assist with grants management, including providing direct support to grantees and applicants - Review grant reports for completeness and ensure funds are fully expended in accordance with project goals - Collect impact stories to report back to the Advisory Board and for broad communication purposes - Provide support for community events and educational programs - Participate in annual Affiliate convenings, monthly meetings, and ongoing training opportunities - Connect with local nonprofits and residents to ascertain current or emerging community needs - Scan for grant and collaboration opportunities with other organizations
+- Conduct operational activities for assigned Affiliate (i.e., process donations, check PO Box, reconcile credit card receipts, etc.) - Provide support for scheduling Advisory Board meetings and creating related materials - Provide support for marketing and communications materials - Provide support for donor relations and donor stewardship - Assist with annual planning processes - Assist with grants management, including providing direct support to grantees and applicants - Review grant reports for completeness and ensure funds are fully expended in accordance with project goals - Collect impact stories to report back to the Advisory Board and for broad communication purposes - Provide support for community events and educational programs - Participate in annual Affiliate convenings, monthly meetings, and ongoing training opportunities - Connect with local nonprofits and residents to ascertain current or emerging community needs - Seek grant and collaboration opportunities with other organizations